Robbing The Link Vault orange

 You can use an SEO tool to estimate a siteā€™s traffic.
 When building links at LinkBuilder, we always look for at least 1,000 monthly visits.

-Checking Your Competitorsā€™ Backlinks is an Effective Link Building Strategy
+Checking Your Competitorsā€™ Backlinks Is an Effective Link-Building Strategy

-Analyzing your competitorsā€™ backlinks is a highly effective link building strategy.
-It helps you identify sites with a proven track record of linking to other web pages and the exact reasons they do so.
+A competitorā€™s backlink profile can help you identify sites with a proven track record of linking to other web pages and the exact reasons they do so.